 PRM solutions are intuitive from both the company side and the partner side of things, and keeping all your resources in one safe place can save the inevitable backwards- and forward-ing that comes from sending important documents out via email.

-In your PRM portal, you can store resources like:
+In your PRM portal, you can store partner onboarding resources like:

 - Customer references, testimonials, and reviews, so partners have easy access to information from satisfied customers to send to their prospects.

 - Customer use cases, so the partner can gain a deeper understanding of how past customers put your solution or product into practice.

 - Partner playbooks, to help partners with any questions they might have about your product or solution.
 This might include information like pricing, links to sales tools, and your value propositions.